Best pedigree software 2026: 10 clinical and research tools, ranked honestly

 | 16 min read

 Short version.
 There is no single best pedigree tool; there are a handful of good ones, each strongest for a particular shape of service.
 For most-mature enterprise clinical deployments, Progeny Clinical and Phenotips are the safest procurement picks.
 For HL7 FHIR-native hospital deployment, TrakGene.
-For cancer risk breadth, FamGenix.
-For AI-first workflow, BYOK LLMs, and programmatic access, Evagene.
-For free clinical use, Progeny Cloud is genuinely excellent.
+For cancer risk-model depth with BOADICEA v6 bundled, FamGenix.
+For natural / gesture-based pedigree drawing, contemporary web UX, the broadest single-platform feature surface, and AI-first workflow with BYOK LLMs and an MCP server, Evagene.
+For free clinical-grade use, Progeny Cloud is genuinely excellent.
 For research, QuickPed and PedigreeTool.
 Below we explain why, where each tool falls short, and how to choose.

 How we evaluated

-We assessed each tool against eight criteria that matter to clinical and research genetics teams.
+We assessed each tool against ten criteria that matter to clinical, research, and education genetics teams.
 Claims are sourced from each vendor's public site, peer-reviewed publications where applicable, and documented procurement experiences shared publicly by user communities.

-• Clinical grade.
+• Clinical-grade compliance.
 Is the tool designed and governed for clinical use, with appropriate compliance posture (HIPAA, GDPR, DSPT, CE-marked where claimed)?
+This is where the four enterprise products lead and Evagene, by positioning, does not compete.

 • Risk models.
-Which quantitative models are built in and run directly from pedigree data (BRCAPRO, MMRpro, PancPRO, BOADICEA, Tyrer-Cuzick, Gail, Claus, QRISK3, Mendelian)?
+Which quantitative models are built in and run directly from pedigree data (BRCAPRO, MMRpro, PancPRO, BOADICEA, Tyrer-Cuzick, Gail, Claus, Couch, Frank, Manchester, NICE CG164/NG101, Amsterdam II, Bethesda, QRISK3, Mendelian, polygenic / liability-threshold)?

-• Drawing speed.
+• Drawing UX.
+How natural is the primary input mode?
+Gesture, palette / drag-drop, form, or questionnaire?
 How fast can a clinician build a pedigree during a live consultation?
+Evagene is the only surveyed platform with gesture-first drawing.

 • AI and interpretation.
-Does the tool offer LLM-assisted interpretation?
+Does the tool offer LLM-assisted draft summaries?
 Is BYOK supported?
 Is there an MCP server for agentic workflows?

 • Interoperability.
-REST API, webhooks, GEDCOM, HL7 FHIR, Phenopackets, EHR integration.
+REST API, webhooks, GEDCOM, HL7 FHIR, Phenopackets v2, CanRisk export, EHR integration.

 • Pricing transparency and free tier.
 Is pricing public?
 Is there a usable free option?